welingtonlarsen/words-wallet/README.md

   ### Run the application (you can use npm or yarn)
   - 1° command: `npm install`
   - 2° command: `npm start`
+- Expo
+  - Run in andoid at expo